rotki/rotki/docs/api.rst

    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: User is not logged in.
 Invalid blockchain, or problems querying the given blockchain
    :statuscode 500: Internal Rotki error
+   :statuscode 502: An external service used in the query such as etherscan or blockchain.info could not be reached or returned unexpected response.

 Querying all balances
 ==========================